bokkypoobah/SantimentCrowdsale/audit/README.md

     //

     function _sendRefund() private
-    tokenHoldersOnly
+    // BK NOTE - This function can be called from the default function () (has a payable modifier)
+    //         - This function can also be called from refund() (does not have a payable modifier)
+    //         - Only accounts with non-zero balances can call this tokenHoldersOnly
     {
-        // load balance to refund plus amount currently sent var amount_to_refund = balances[msg.sender] + msg.value;
+        // load balance to refund plus amount currently sent
+        // BK Ok - Also returning amounts accidentally sent, but no payable modifier anyway var amount_to_refund = balances[msg.sender] + msg.value;
         // reset balance
+        // BK Ok
         balances[msg.sender] = 0;
         // send refund back to sender
+        // BK NOTE - Last statement so logic cannot be hijacked with consequence
+        //         - Low gas passed via send() so any potential contract account cannot execute many operations
-        if (!msg.sender.send(amount_to_refund)) throw;
+        //         - balances for sender is zeroed previously, so recursion attack not possible if (!msg.sender.send(amount_to_refund)) throw;
     }

     function _receiveFundsUpTo(uint amount) private
     notTooSmallAmountOnly
     {
+        // BK Ok - Must be > 0
         require (amount > 0);
         if (msg.value > amount) {
-            // accept amount only and return change var change_to_return = msg.value - amount;
+            // accept amount only and return change
+            // BK Ok - Cannot underflow to create a big value to refund var change_to_return = msg.value - amount;
+            // BK NOTE - Not the last statement - logic can be hijacked
+            //         - But only low gas passed via send() so any potential contract account cannot execute many operations
-            if (!msg.sender.send(change_to_return)) throw;
+            //         - And the value returned will be smaller than the amount sent if (!msg.sender.send(change_to_return)) throw;
         } else {
             // accept full amount